-IF THE RESPIRATOR IS EQUIPPED WITH A PASS DEVICE DISTRESS ALARM, SEE THE INSTRUCTIONS PROVIDED WITH THE PASS DEVICE DISTRESS ALARM FOR DETAILS OF HOW TO TURN OFF THE UNIT.
+IF THE RESPIRATOR IS EQUIPPED WITH A PAK ALERT SE 7 DISTRESS ALARM, SEE THE INSTRUCTIONS PROVIDED WITH THE PAK ALERT SE 7 DISTRESS ALARM FOR DETAILS OF HOW TO TURN OFF THE UNIT.

-- 7. Slightly loosen shoulder straps by lifting ends of shoulder strap slide buckles up, release waist belt by pressing release button in center of waist belt buckle, and remove the unit from your back. - 8.
-Proceed in accordance with the requirements of your respiratory protection program for service of the respirator, including the following: - Replace the cylinder with a fully charged cylinder (see the CYL-INDER REPLACEMENT Section of this instruction) - b) Inspect and clean the respirator according to the STANDBY IN-SPECTION, CLEANING AND STORAGE section of this instruction.
+- Slightly loosen shoulder straps by lifting ends of shoulder strap slide buckles up, release waist belt by pressing release button in center of waist belt buckle, and remove the unit from your back. - 8.
+Proceed in accordance with the requirements of your respiratory protection program for service of the respirator, including the following: - a) Replace the cylinder with a fully charged cylinder (see the CYLINDER REPLACEMENT Section of this instruction) - b) Clean the respirator according to the CLEANING AND STOR-AGE section of this instruction.
+Inspect the respirator according to the REGULAR OPERATIONAL INSPECTIONS section of this instruction.